Sachin-D-N/Amazon_Food_Reviews/README.md

 A random forest is a meta-estimator (i.e. it combines the result of multiple predictions) which aggregates many decision trees, with some helpful modifications.

-To Know detailed information about Ensemble models and implementation  please visit my [medium blog link here](https://medium.com/analytics-vidhya/random-forest-and-ensembles-learning-with-amazon-food-reviews-e58c72c189be)
+To Know detailed information about Ensemble models and implementation  please visit my [Medium blog](https://medium.com/analytics-vidhya/random-forest-and-ensembles-learning-with-amazon-food-reviews-e58c72c189be)

 After applying Random Forest  algorithm to Amazon_food_reviews data set we make below conclusions.